liweinan/liweinan.github.io/_posts/2017-08-07-jersey-extend-wadl-support.md

 ![/assets/2017-08-11-generate-xsd1.png](/assets/2017-08-11-generate-xsd1.png)

 From the above screenshot, we can see the filename generation process.
-Here is the full code of the method:
+Here is the full code of the `buildModelAndSchemas(...)` method:

 ```java
 /**